FrankOnyemaOrji/dsa-summative/README.md

 - The buildHuffmanTree function builds the Huffman tree by extracting two minimum frequency nodes from the min heap at a time, creating a new node with frequency equal to the sum of the two nodes’ frequencies, and inserting the new node back into the min heap.
 This process is repeated until there is only one node left in the min heap, which is the root of the Huffman tree.

-- to run question two cd into question three,
+To run question two cd into question three:

     sudo apt install make

-then run make to create compress file then run with
+Then run make to create compress file then run with

     ./compress